This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - Take only the medicines your surgeon told you to take.

 WHAT WILL HAPPEN:

 What will happen:

-- Your caregiver will make an incision in your scalp and drill your skull.
-He will then remove a piece of your skull so he can see your brain and AVM.
-He will clip or tie the arteries to stop the blood flow to your AVM.
-He will then remove the cluster of abnormal blood vessels from your AVM.
-Your caregiver will tie the vein that was attached to the AVM.
-He will then put your skull bone back in place.
-He will close your incision with stitches and cover them with bandages.
+- Your surgeon will clip or tie the arteries to stop the blood flow to your AVM.
+A substance may be injected to block the arteries.
+This plugs up the arteries so blood cannot flow into your AVM.
+Your surgeon will then remove the cluster of abnormal blood vessels from your AVM.
+The vein that was attached to the AVM will be tied.
+Your skull bone will be put back in place.
+The incision will be closed with stitches and covered with bandages.

 After your surgery:

 You will be taken to a room where you will rest until you wake up.
-Caregivers will watch you closely for any problems.
-Your breathing, blood pressure, and pulse will be checked often.
-When caregivers see that you are okay, you will be taken back to your hospital room.
-Do not get out of bed until your caregiver says it is okay.
-A caregiver may remove your bandages soon after surgery to check your wound.
+Healthcare providers will watch you closely for any problems.
+When healthcare providers see that you are okay, you will be taken back to your hospital room.
+Do not get out of bed until your healthcare provider says it is okay.
+A healthcare provider may remove your bandages soon after surgery to check your wound.